Vagyasri/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To Do List
-In this project, I built a simple HTML list of To Do tasks.
-This simple web page is built using webpack and served by a webpack dev server.
+In this project, I have implemented the CRUD (create, update, delete) methods.
+All the elements of the user interface are fully functional in this app.

 ## Built With